-Persistent cycle of under-education: : In Perry County, including Hazard, only 14% of residents over the age of 25 have a bachelor's degree or higher, as compared to 34% nationally.
-Only 78% of residents have a high school diploma as compared to 89% nationally.
-A staggering, 22% of our residents have less than a high school education-1 in 5-as compared to 11% nationally.
+of residents over the age of 25 have a bachelor's degree or higher, as compared to 34% nationally.
+In addition, 15% of our residents have less than a high school education, as compared to 11% nationally.
 These adults are the parents and family members of our students.